Know them well, it is simple?

 Gemmological certificates are issued by independent gemmological laboratories, scattered around the world, many but not all equally accurate and reliable, ask for advice from serious professionals (preferably gemmologists), who can give you further information regarding the most reliable certifications on the market.

-Physical and Chemical Features
+Physical and Chemical Features of Diamonds

 Hardness: 10 on the Mohs scale